W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 ³Fortunately, to lose something does not mean that the lost thing has gone.
 ⁴Losing something merely means that you do not remember where the lost thing is.
 ⁵The-lost-thing’s existence does not depend on your ability to identify the lost thing, or even to place the lost thing.
-⁶It is possible to look on reality without judgement and merely know that reality is there.
+⁶It is possible to look on reality without judgment and merely know that reality is there.
 :::

 ::: details Simplified
 Give over the desire to reject, and then you will know you can’t be rejected.
-Look on reality without judgement.
+Look on reality without judgment.
 :::